PerimeterX/perimeterx-nginx-plugin/README.md

 - #### <a name="nginx_resolver"></a>Resolver

-  The Resolver directive must be configured in the HTTP section of your NGINX configuration.
+  The Resolver directive must be configured in the HTTP section of your NGINX configuration, IPv6 addresses are not supported.

-  - Set the resolver, `resolver A.B.C.D;`, to an external DNS resolver, such as Google (`resolver 8.8.8.8;`),
+  - Set the resolver, `resolver A.B.C.D;`, to an external DNS resolver, such as Google (`resolver 8.8.8.8 ipv6=off;`),

   _or_

-  - Set the resolver, `resolver A.B.C.D;`, to the internal IP address of your DNS resolver (`resolver 10.1.1.1;`).
+  - Set the resolver, `resolver A.B.C.D;`, to the internal IP address of your DNS resolver (`resolver 10.1.1.1 ipv6=off;`).

   This is required for NGINX to resolve the PerimeterX API.